orrrg/HikingJournal/README.md

 `npm install`

-to install all needed libraries
+to install all needed libraries.

-`react-native start` to build and start development server
+`react-native run-android` to build and start on emulator or connected device.

 ## Download latest builds